- Manufacturer: Milestone (+44 (0) 1332 8693803)

 Site Syncing will allow for Sureview to automatically get the configuration from your Milestone server and add it into Sureview.

-Go to Setup, Edit Settings, Device Location, Sync Systems, Add the Device.
+Go to Sync Setup, Sync Systems, Add the Sync System.
 Adding the device is the same as mentioned in device setup.

 Name of your sync system